reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

   // ...
 ```

 This solves the problem.
 Similar to the `set` functions returned from `useState`, all Event functions are *stable:* they never change on a re-render.
-This is why they won't cause the Effect to re-synchronize.
+Specifying `onConnected` as a dependency doesn't cause the Effect to re-fire.

 Verify that the new behavior works as you would expect: